Please Don't printf() in PHP

 2) The elephant in the room.
 The function printf doesn't just take in any old string; it only takes in special "formatted" strings.
 If care is not taken with these specially formatted strings, it can very easily lead to unintended bugs or even security exploitation.

-In other words, unlike echo and print, the printf function will modify the contents of the string based on formatting parameters before passing it along from the client to server.
+In other words, unlike echo and print, the printf function will modify the contents of the string based on formatting parameters before passing it along from the web server to the browser client.
 If you're not aware of these string transformations, you're in for a world of hurt!

 For further reading, please consult the PHP manual: